-Another recognition opportunity is the Acquisition Program." program was developed in 1985 to recognize Oregon 4-H members, promote 4-H Expressive Arts projects, and develop a permanent 4-H All officially entered art collection.
+Another recognition opportunity is the Acquisition Program."
+Art program was developed in 1985 to recognize Oregon 4-H members, promote 4-H Expressive Arts projects, and develop a permanent 4-H All officially entered art collection.
 State Fair 4-H Expressive Arts exhibits are eligible for consideration.
-Pieces must be original work (not kits). be wall-hangable. be suitable and permanent display.
-Selected artwork will be displayed in the Department of 4-H & Youth Development on the Oregon State University Campus in Corvallis and in A maximum locations. other designated \$25.00 honorarium per item will be awarded to the 4-H member artist.
+Pieces must be original work (not kits), be wall-hangable. and be suitable permanent display.
+Selected artwork will be displayed in the Department of 4-H & Youth Development on the Oregon State in Corvallis and in University Campus locations.
+A maximum other designated \$25.00 honorarium per item will be awarded to the 4-H member artist.